LevinHinder/Cinema-4D-Plugins/README.md

 # Overview
 Here you'll find a short description for every script in this repository.
 For more information read the README.md in the respective folder.
- - [close_all_open_projects.py](https://github.com/LevinHinder/Cinema-4D-Plugins/blob/main/close_all_open_projects.py) - This simple scipt saves all currently open projects by overwriting the original file.
+ - [close all open projects](https://github.com/LevinHinder/Cinema-4D-Scripts/blob/main/close%20all%20open%20projects/README.md) - This simple scipt saves all currently open projects by overwriting the original file.
 Afterwards all files are getting closed.